hypi-universe/docs/content/gql-queries.md

 ## GraphQL API

-The GraphQL API has a single endpoint: `https://api.hypi.app/graphql` You should construct queries like this:
+The GraphQL API has a single endpoint: `https://api.hypi.app/graphql`.
+Queries are sent to this endpoint.

 > Note:  Arcql is Hypi's SQL-like query language used to filter, sort and paginate data in the platform.

+You should construct queries like this:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';